 These abovementioned themes all come together in the design for the PNG Australia Transition to Health (PATH) Program.
 The reference to "transition" is deliberate.
 First, as noted, Australia is transitioning its overarching bilateral relationship with PNG away from a donor-recipient relationship to an economic and strategic partnership.
 Second, within the health sector itself, PNG is continuing to transition the delivery of health services to a provincially based, less centralised, model with an increased focus on primary health care in rural areas, with greater integration with provincial and regional hospitals.
 A key vehicle for achieving that transition are the Provincial Health Authorities (PHAs) reforms.
 Third, DFAT has made it clear that Australia cannot - and should not - continue to fund directly all, or even major parts, of service delivery that is ultimately the responsibility of a sovereign government like PNG.
 There is therefore a need to progressively transition some services currently funded by Australia through grants under the PNG Partnership Fund (PPF) and other mechanisms across to GoPNG as PNG's own systems strengthen.
-Any such transition of currently funded DFAT programs to PHAs in selected provinces would, of course, need to be done in an orderly, planned, phased and developmentally effective way and only where PHAs and service providers such as churches had been strengthened sufficiently to take on those responsibilities.
+Any such transition of currently funded DFAT programs to PHAs in a small number of selected provinces would, of course, need to be done in an orderly, planned, phased and developmentally effective way and only where PHAs and service providers such as churches had been strengthened sufficiently to take on those responsibilities.
+Modelling suggests that, starting with current levels of funding and an assumed phased reduction of DFAT-funded existing services, PATH could support PHAs to reach over 850,000 people for family planning and maternal and child health (MCH) services, as well as tens of thousands of PNG citizens for other essential services, over the initial five years of PATH, as well as strengthen health security and key aspects of the PNG health system more broadly: see "profile and public diplomacy" at page 22.
 The fourth reason why "transition" is important in this design is that experience shows that the transition from one existing program to another new one, whoever the managing contractor might be, can be particularly problematic and expensive.
 That is especially the case when there are "legacy" or ongoing programs and technical assistance to continue and novate in the new program.
 For all these reasons, "transition" has a deliberate and important meaning within the PATH design.

 The PATH design specifically contributes to GoPNG health goals and the DFAT Health Portfolio Plan.
 While DFAT supports the PNG health sector via Australia's contributions to multilateral development banks and the UN, PATH will be the main vehicle for Australia to provide direct bilateral assistance to the health sector of PNG.
 That means the PATH design must clearly align with GoPNG and DFAT goals.
 As seen in PATH's program logic (See Chart 1 in the IDD), PATH has two End of Investment Outcomes (EOIOs).
-The PATH Managing Contractor will be accountable to DFAT for achieving those two EOIOs by 2025.
+The PATH Managing Contractor will be accountable to DFAT and GoPNG for achieving those two EOIOs by 2025.
 Those two EOIOs are:

-- PHAs are more able to lead provincial health reforms and manage effective, efficient and equitable essential health services in selected provinces. - DFAT funded health services are improving access; influencing PHA performance; and transitioning to PHA management in selected provinces.
+- PHAs are more able to lead provincial health reforms and manage effective, efficient; equitable and quality essential health services in selected (up to 6) provinces. - DFAT-funded health services are demonstrating efficient and effective models of service delivery, influencing PHA performance; and building sustainability by transitioning to PHA management in selected (up to 6) provinces.

-As shown in the program logic both EOIOs align with and contribute directly to the overarching goal of the GoPNG National Health Plan as well as the objectives of the DFAT Health Portfolio Plan.
-Section C, D and E of this IDD and Annex 2.
+As shown in the program logic, both EOIOs align with and contribute directly to the overarching goal of the GoPNG National Health Plan as well as the objectives of the DFAT Health Portfolio Plan.
+See section C, D and E of this IDD and Annex 2.